Example Timings for Multiple Attractions

 No, we do not refund any tickets.
 All tickets are non-refundable, and all sales are final.

-We will be adhering to all government guidelines regarding COVID-19.
+We will be creating the event to adhere to all government guidelines regarding COVID-19.
 Please adhere to all COVID-19 safety requirements and follow the instructions of our marshals.
+If the event is forced to close due to additional government imposed Covid restrictions or lockdowns, then any tickets for dates affected will be rolled over to the following year and we will be in touch in January by email.